elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 ### Celsius Kiwi (7.5 / 10)

 Definitely better than Orange, but a bit below Monster White

-### Celsius Orange (7.25 / 10)

-Orange

-It's okay on its own.
-As soon as you eat something even a tad sweet, the flavour isn't as good as it could be

 ### Reign Storm Peach Nectarine (7 / 10)